 Our curriculum is designed to foster responsible citizenship by encouraging purposeful research, critical thinking, collaboration, creative problem solving, and helping students to develop effective public speaking, presentation and debate skills.
 It is our hope that students emerging from our program will show respect for cultural diversity and demonstrate their commitment to the democratic process by being active and informed civic participants.

-NCHS Career and Technical Education Scope and Sequence:
+Career and Technical Education Scope and Sequence:

 Family and Consumer Sciences

-Honors and Advanced Placement in Career and Technical Education:
+Advanced Placement in Career and Technical Education: